Shamlin-Presidio/Azure-Training/Day2/Task.md

 ## S T E P S:

 ## 1. Creating VNETs:
-Following
+3 VNETS each, with a new subnet in them

 ## 2.Creating VMs:
 - Shamlin-Hub-VM
 - Shamlin-Spoke-1-VM
 - Shamlin-Spoke-2-VM

-Each, with a new subnet in them

 ## Couldnt allow ICMP to test with Ping
 The folloring error showed up